wbrandenburger/PSVirtualEnv/README.md

 ## General

 The module PSVirtualEnv is in an experimental status and will be developed to achieve a stable version as fast as possible.
+The documentation of several functions has to be customized, due to the last changes.

 ## Description